LuluYui/C_Programming_Exercises/Programming_notes.md

     array element's int value will be NEGATIVE.
     Distinguishing between pointers and arrays string.

-- functions :
+FUNCTIONS:
   If the function takes arguments, declare them; if it takes no arguments, use void.

-Personal Notes :
+STRUCTURES:

+p -> member-of-structure : refers to the particular member

+- precedence : . -> () [] are of top precedence, so
+    *p++->str increments p after accessing whatever str points to.

+-

+PERSONAL NOTES:
 1. Set pointers and move pointers are two operations.